 In this video Terry explains about using a voice controlled EC system.

-In this video Andrew explains how he uses an ixntegrated system for communication and environmental control:
+In this video Andrew explains how he uses an integrated system for communication and environmental control:

 Environmental Control and the Barnsley AT Team

-Our team provides a specialised service for EC in supporting teams in assessing the needs of children and adults and in provision of appropriate specialised EC equipment.
+Our team provides a specialised service for EC in supporting teams in assessing the needs of children and adults and in provision of appropriate specialised EC equipment across the Yorkshire and Humber region.
 The NHS England service specification defines what our service should do and how it should interact with local services.

 Referrals are made via a local professional in your area and will normally only be accepted from an Occupational Therapist or other health professional.